 Colin soon associated reading time with laughter and having fun, a sentiment that I continued to instill in him as he grew older.

-*Encourage ADHD kids to read about what already interests them:
+Encourage ADHD kids to read about what already interests them.

 Reading should be fun, not a chore, so it was important to us to not force our child to read about something he found boring.

-*For books your ADHD child has an interest in but finds intimidating or overwhelming, such as chapter books, consider an audio book:
+For books your ADHD child has an interest in but finds intimidating or overwhelming, such as chapter books, consider an audiobook.

-* Recognize that many ADHD kids have lots of excess energy:
+Recognize that many ADHD kids have lots of excess energy.

 It is essential for kids with ADHD to “let off steam” and wear their bodies out so that they can be both physically and mentally prepared to read and study.

-*Acknowledge that ADHD is a medical condition and seek appropriate medical treatment:
+Acknowledge that ADHD is a medical condition and seek appropriate medical treatment.

 We were comfortable with Colin taking medicine to control his ADHD.
 Since he is dyslexic and school was difficult for him, we knew that he needed as much help as possible to pay attention.

 When Colin sat down at home to start a project, my first question was whether he had taken his medicine; it genuinely helped him complete his homework more easily.

-Help your ADHD child learn how to prepare themselves mentally for reading & studying:
+Help your ADHD child learn how to prepare themselves mentally for reading & studying.

 I never found it effective to simply tell Colin to go read for 15 minutes in his bedroom or sit down at the kitchen table and do his homework—he would get distracted within 30 seconds of sitting down.

 By talking through the task at hand, whether it was a book report or an eight-page paper, I was able to help him work through all the necessary steps to complete the assignment.

 Colin is the middle of three children, all of whom had lots of different activities growing up, so organization was integral to our household’s success.

 Because ADHD kids have difficulty with time management to begin with, it was equally important to organize Colin’s upcoming projects, assignments, and tasks, which we tackled on Monday nights.

-An additional bonus of this structure was that it taught him to be held accountable – Colin knew that if his paper was due on Thursday, we would expect to see a finished draft on Wednesday night for proofing.
+An additional bonus of this structure was that it taught him to be held accountable – Colin knew that if his paper were due on Thursday, we would expect to see a finished draft on Wednesday night for proofing.

 Even though Colin was not the strongest reader moving into high school, he understood the need to communicate effectively and honed his verbal communication skills by taking speech classes and giving oral reports.

 He now understands that everything he learns in reading and writing, from vocabulary to sentence structure, will also play into effective and successful verbal communication skills.

 As Colin matured and entered high school, I was pleased to see him become his own advocate.
 He is now in college, but I still talk to him often about his classes and projects.

-They say it takes a village to raise a child but it takes a very dedicated village to raise a child with ADHD into an adult who loves to read.
+They say it takes a village to raise a child, but it takes a very dedicated village to raise a child with ADHD into an adult who loves to read.